We answer 24/7 — call anytime, even after hours, for your free quote (305) 889-7045

 Test First, Coat Once

-At Ascent Epoxy Miami, every job starts with a real look at your concrete and moisture testing before we ever quote a number.
-We build the system your slab actually needs, not the cheapest one that fits on a flyer.
-Call us at (305) 889-7045 or request a free quote online to get your slab evaluated.
+At Ascent Epoxy Miami, Blake and the crew read your concrete first and quote second — the moisture test comes before the number, every time.
+We spec the system your specific slab needs, not the thinnest one that fits a lowball flyer.
+Call (305) 889-7045 or request a free quote online to get your slab evaluated.
 We serve Miami, Doral, Hialeah, Coral Gables, Kendall, Aventura, Pinecrest, Homestead, and communities across Miami-Dade County.

 Related Articles